b02860de585071a2/dbus-broker/Reliability.md

 ## Fatal errors

 All internal errors in the broker are considered fatal, all peers are forcibly disconnected and the broker is shut down.
-We do not try to work around issues due to say memory shortage or configuration errors.
+We do not try to work around issues due to say system memory shortage (as opposed to our internal quotas being reached, see below) or configuration errors.

 ## Protocol violations